F

 Forward Error Correction, pronounced “feck”.
 Channel coding that adds extra bits to a digital message to support error detection and correction at the receiver.
 There are three broad classes:

-block code – A generating polynomial is applied to each block of k input bits to produce a codeword of length n, consisting of the k input bits plus [n-k] FEC bits.
+block code – A generating polynomial is applied to each block of k input bits to produce a codeword of length n, consisting of the k input bits plus m FEC bits, where m = [n-k].
+That is, each unique k-length input produces a unique n-length output.
 Such a code has a data rate of k/n and is referred to as an [n, k] code – for example, a Reed-Solomon[255, 235] or BCH[31, 16] code.
+A linear block code is one in which the modulo-2 sum (exclusive-OR) of any two valid codewords is also a valid codeword.
+A perfect block code is a special case of linear codes in which 2m = m + k + 1, meaning all 2m codewords are valid.
+Hamming codes are a simple type of perfect block code.
+See also cyclic code.

 convolutional code – Vulnerable to burst errors unless interleaving is used.
 It uses k shift registers (often, k = 1) containing m stages each (the code’s constraint length K = m+1) to shift the input bits through serially, while applying a set of n vectors to the register contents to produce a coded output.
 These vectors, or generating polynomials, are typically denoted g1, g2, … gn.
 A convolutional code has a rate of k/n, and is described as a [n, k, m] code.
 Unlike block encoders, a convolutional encoder has no fixed output length.
 It also has memory – output depends on past as well as present inputs.
 Trellis decoding is used at the receiver (see Viterbi algorithm, TCM).
 The trellis diagram has 2m states.
 The image below shows two functionally identical ways of representing a [2, 1, 3] convolutional encoder with constraint length K = 4 and generating polynomials g1 = 1101 and g2 = 1011.